 M56D: Same as M45D.

 The M336 targeting computer is the core of what sets the smartgun family apart from all other machine guns.
-Mounted on the top of the barrel shroud and protected by a prominent cage of bars surrounding it, the M336 works in conjunction with the M76 combat helmet to recognize, prioritize, and aid in targeting of hostile contacts.
+Mounted on the top of the barrel shroud and protected by a prominent cage of bars surrounding it, the M336 works in conjunction with the German M103 and US M76 combat helmets to recognize, prioritize, and aid in targeting of hostile contacts.
 For the full technical report on the M76/M336 system, please refer to this document.